 MSA Restaurant of Sakip Sabanci Museum

 The Sabanci Museum hours are from Tuesday-Sunday from 12:00 pm - 8:00 pm (and until 8pm on Wednesdays).
 The Sabanci Museum price is normally 40 Turkish Lira for entry, but free on Wednesdays.

 The Sabanci museum hours are from Tuesday-Sunday from 10am-6pm

 Take a bus to Emirgan from Taksim (40, 40T or 42T) or Kabataş (22, 22RE or 25E).
 Alternatively board the Hop On Hop Off Classıc Bosphorus tour from Dentur Avrasya from Kabataş or Beşiktaş.
-Combine a visit with a walk around the beautiful Emirgan Park and a lazy brunch overlooking the Bosphorus.
+Combine a visit with a walk around the beautiful Emirgan Park and a lazy brunch at MSA's Restaurant overlooking the Bosphorus.